collicutt-net/collicutt-net.github.io/_posts/2023-9-12-openai-chatgpt-nerfed.md

 ## Nerfing Reports

 It's not just me.
-This was from a couple months ago:
+This was from a couple months ago, though this is not directly related to writing code:

 > Most notably, GPT-4's ability to identify prime numbers reportedly plunged dramatically from an accuracy of 97.6 percent in March to just 2.4 percent in June.
 Strangely, GPT-3.5 showed improved performance in the same period.